Western Canada League 1909

 Paddy Welsh, who split his mound work between Medicine Hat and Moose Jaw, was the top winner and league workhorse.
 He finished with 23 wins in 35 games.
 He led the league in complete games, 30, innings pitched, 275, and strikeouts, 150.
 John Collins of the Winnipeg Maroons had the top winning percentage, .875, based on his 14-2 won-lost record.

-Pete StandridgePitchers Cy Pieh and Pete Standridge (right) were among the 1909 players who advanced to the major leagues.
+Pete StandridgePitchers Cy Pieh and Pete Standridge (left) were among the 1909 players who advanced to the major leagues.
 Wally Smith, Calgary third baseman, was the lone position player to do so.

 Western Justice ?